|about us | conferences | links | contact | home|

 Occasionally Fossil Revival is being played out with such sarcastic honesty, in such open and sophisticated denial of the energy and environmental imperatives of this time that it better be understood as and termed Critical Fossilism.
 This feature of Late Fossilism lampoons the excesses of Fossilism in a half-consciously self-deprecating and mocking, even shocking manner.
 SITE, OMA, Jean Nouvel, Daniel Libeskind and Lebbeus Woods have occasionally embarked on brilliant if unaware acts of critical fossilist commentary by design while Frank Gehry’s latest titanium excesses are clearly features of Fossil Revivalism, golden fireworks launched off the Titanic’s bridge.

-of the post-fossilist age.
-Its products superficially and
+a feature of the post-fossilist age.
+Its products

-adorn mainstream fossil facilities with energy saving and
+facilities with energy saving and production devices, from

 configurations of façades and building elements, while not